ilbers/isar/RECIPE-API-CHANGELOG.md

 Some CI-related recipes and images moves to meta-test from meta-isar, so if a downstream used them, they should update their layers.conf accordingly.

+### Cleanup machine configs and multiconfigs from irrelevant packages

+Machine configs and multiconfigs should not include any IMAGE_INSTALL and IMAGE_PREINSTALL entries that doesn't refers to machine configuration, such as `expand-on-first-boot` or `sshd-regen-keys`.
+The configs are cleaned up now and this fact may force downstreams to modify their configuration if they relied on these packages.